eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals_preset1/README.md

 150|8|Deactivate adres 2 output port 4 on

 **⚠️CV 47 must always be the first CV to set.
 The other CV values are changes on preset 1**

+#### RocRail

+To let a DR4018 configured like this work with RocRail take a look at the [manual](../Preset1/README.md) for preset 1 for signals and the [manual](../Preset0/README.md) for preset 0 for switches.